AcePlayzGamesYT/5sd7/README.md

-# 5sd7 Tethered Downgrade Tool for iPhone 5s iOS 7.0.6 through 8.0
+# 5sd7 Tethered Downgrade Tool for iPhone 5s (iOS 7.0.6 – 9.3.4)

 > [!IMPORTANT]
-> **img4lib (`img4`) and kerneldiff are NOT included with this project.**
+> Some third-party tools are **downloaded automatically** by 5sd7 when required.
 >
-> These tools **must be compiled manually** and placed in both:
+> These tools are **not distributed with this project** and remain the property of their respective authors.
 >
-> * `bin/`
-> * `bin2boot/`
+> Depending on the selected downgrade target, 5sd7 may automatically download tools such as:
 >
-> 5sd7 **will not function correctly without them.**
+> * img4 (img4lib)
+> * kerneldiff
+> * kairos
+> * Kernel64Patcher2
+> * dsc64patcher
+> * SSHRD
+> * hfsplus
+> * dmg
+> * ldid
+> * asr64_patcher
+> * ipx_restored_patcher (when required)
+> * idevicerestore (version depends on selected iOS)
 >
-> They are not bundled due to licensing uncertainty.
+> These tools are downloaded directly from their respective upstream projects.
+They are **not bundled** with 5sd7.

-**5sd7 (5s Downgrade 7)** is a utility for creating, restoring, and tether-booting iOS 7/8 on the iPhone 5s.
+**5sd7 (5s Downgrade 7)** is a utility for creating, restoring, and tether-booting iOS 7, iOS 8, and iOS 9 on the iPhone 5s.

-The goal of this project is to automate the process of tether downgrading the iPhone 5s.
+The goal of this project is to automate the tethered downgrade process while preserving the workflows used by the iOS research community.

-Third-party software licenses can be found in the `THIRD_PARTY_LICENSES` directory.
+Third-party licenses included with the project can be found in the `THIRD_PARTY_LICENSES` directory.

 ---

-## Features
+# Features

-This tool only supports iOS 7.0.6 through 8.0.
-Versions below iOS 7.0.6 and above iOS 8.0 are not supported.
-* Supports iPhone 5s GSM (iPhone6,1 / n51ap)
-* Supports iPhone 5s CDMA (iPhone6,2 / n53ap)
-* Supports:
+Supported firmware:

 * iOS 7.0.6
 * iOS 7.1
 * iOS 7.1.1
 * iOS 7.1.2
 * iOS 8.0
+* iOS 9.3.4

+Features include:

 * Automatic IPSW extraction
-* Automatic root filesystem replacement
+* Automatic root filesystem rebuilding
 * Automatic iBSS patching
 * Automatic iBEC patching
 * Automatic DeviceTree patching
 * Automatic kernelcache patching
+* Automatic ASR patching (iOS 9)
-* Automatic restore ramdisk replacement
+* Automatic restore ramdisk rebuilding
 * Automatic IPSW rebuilding
 * Automated restore workflow
 * Automated tethered boot workflow
+* Automatic dyld shared cache patching (iOS 8)
+* Automatic download of required third-party utilities
+* Separate restore tool profiles for legacy (iOS 7/8) and iOS 9 restores

 ---

-## Compatibility
+# Compatibility

-### Confirmed Working
+## Confirmed Working

 * GSM (iPhone6,1 / n51ap) → iOS 7.1.2
-* * GSM (iPhone6,1 / n51ap) → iOS 8.0
+* GSM (iPhone6,1 / n51ap) → iOS 8.0
+* GSM (iPhone6,1 / n51ap) → iOS 9.3.4
 * CDMA (iPhone6,2 / n53ap) → iOS 7.1.2

-### Very Likely Working
+## Very Likely Working

-The following configurations use the exact same workflow and patching process but have not yet been personally tested:
+Because the patching workflow is identical:

+### GSM

-* GSM (iPhone6,1 / n51ap) → iOS 7.0.6
+* iOS 7.0.6
-* GSM (iPhone6,1 / n51ap) → iOS 7.1
+* iOS 7.1
-* GSM (iPhone6,1 / n51ap) → iOS 7.1.1
+* iOS 7.1.1

+### CDMA

-* CDMA (iPhone6,2 / n53ap) → iOS 7.0.6
+* iOS 7.0.6
-* CDMA (iPhone6,2 / n53ap) → iOS 7.1
+* iOS 7.1
-* CDMA (iPhone6,2 / n53ap) → iOS 7.1.1
+* iOS 7.1.1
-*  * CDMA (iPhone6,2 / n53ap) → iOS 8.0
+* iOS 8.0
+* iOS 9.3.4

 ---

-## Supported Platforms

-### Confirmed Working

-* Intel Macs (x86_64)
-* macOS Monterey

-### Untested

-* Apple Silicon (M1, M2, M3, M4)
-* macOS versions other than Monterey

-Apple Silicon compatibility is currently unknown.

----

-## Requirements
+# Requirements

 You must provide:

-* Target iOS 7/8 IPSW
+* Target iOS IPSW
 * iOS 12.5.8 IPSW
-* SHSH2 blob for iOS 12.5.8 (The SHSH2 blob used must correspond to the device being restored and must be for iOS 12.5.8.)
+* Matching iOS 12.5.8 SHSH2 blob

-No Apple firmware files are included in this repository.
+No Apple firmware is included with this repository.

 ---

+# Dependencies

-## Dependencies
+## Included

-The following tools are included, all dependencies for these tools must be installed if any are needed:

 * gaster
-* idevicerestore (must have the necessary dependencies in /usr/local/lib for it to work)
 * ipatcher
 * Kernel64Patcher
 * img4tool
-* lzfse
 * libirecovery
 * libusbmuxd

-### Additional Required Tools

-The following tools are NOT included:
+* lzfse

+## Downloaded Automatically

+Depending on the selected firmware version:

 * img4 (img4lib)
 * kerneldiff
+* kairos
+* Kernel64Patcher2
+* idevicerestore
+* hfsplus
+* dmg
+* ldid
 * dsc64patcher

-These tools must be obtained and compiled separately, then the binaries placed in bin and bin2boot.

-They are not bundled with this project due to licensing uncertainty.
+* SSHRD
+* asr64_patcher
+* ipx_restored_patcher (when required)

 ---

-## What This Project Does Not Include

-This repository does not contain:

-* Apple IPSWs
-* Apple firmware files
-* Extracted IPSW contents
-* Decrypted firmware components
-* Patched firmware components
-* Prebuilt downgrade IPSWs

-Users must supply their own IPSWs.

----

-## Disclaimer

-This software is provided as-is with no warranty of any kind.

-Use this software entirely at your own risk.

- I am not responsible for:

-* Bricked devices
-* Boot loops
-* Failed restores
-* Data loss
-* Activation issues
-* Hardware damage
-* Software damage
-* Unsupported configurations
-* Any other consequences resulting from the use of this software

-By using this project, you accept full responsibility for any modifications made to your device.

----

-## Credits
+# Credits

-This project relies on the work of many developers in the iOS research and jailbreak community.
+This project would not be possible without the work of the iOS research and jailbreak community.

-Credit goes to the developers of:
+Special thanks to the developers and maintainers of:

 * gaster
 * idevicerestore
 * ipatcher
+* kairos
 * Kernel64Patcher
+* Kernel64Patcher2
 * img4tool
-* img4lib
+* img4 (img4lib)
 * kerneldiff
+* hfsplus
+* dmg
+* ldid
+* dsc64patcher
+* SSHRD
+* asr64_patcher
+* ipx_restored_patcher
 * libirecovery
 * libusbmuxd
 * lzfse
-* user pwnerblu

-as well as the developers whose research made tethered downgrades possible.
+Additional thanks to:

+* **LukeZGD** (Legacy-iOS-Kit and Semaphorin)
+* **Mineek** (restored patching research)
+* **pwnerblu** (iPhone 5s iOS 9 downgrade research and documentation)

+Finally, thanks to the many developers and researchers whose work on checkm8, Image4, SecureROM, and legacy iOS restoration made projects like this possible.

+---

-## License
+# License

-The 5sd7 project itself is licensed under the MIT License.
+5sd7 itself is licensed under the MIT License.

-Third-party software included with this project is licensed under its respective license.
-See the THIRD_PARTY_LICENSES directory for additional information.
+Third-party software remains under the licenses provided by its respective authors.
+Automatic downloading of third-party tools does **not** transfer ownership or change the original licensing of those projects.